Civilizing mission: Colonial wars

-Colonial Brazil
+Brazil

 When the Portuguese explorers arrived in 1500, the Amerindians were mostly semi-nomadic tribes, with the largest population living on the coast and along the banks of major rivers.
 Unlike Christopher Columbus who thought he had reached India, the Portuguese sailor Vasco da Gama had already reached India sailing around Africa two years before Pedro Álvares Cabral reached Brazil.
 Nevertheless, the word índios ("Indians") was by then established to designate the peoples of the New World and remains so (it is used to this day in the Portuguese language, the people of India being called indianos).

 Initially, the Europeans saw the natives as noble savages, and miscegenation began straight away.
 Tribal warfare and cannibalism convinced the Portuguese that they should "civilize" the Amerindians, even if one of the four groups of Aché people in Paraguay practiced cannibalism regularly until the 1960s.
 When the Kingdom of Portugal's explorers discovered Brazil in the 15th century and started to colonize its new possessions in the New World, the territory was inhabited by various indigenous peoples and tribes which had developed neither a writing system nor school education.

 The Society of Jesus (Jesuits) has been since its founding in 1540 as a missionary order.
 Evangelization was one of the primary goals of the Jesuits; however, they were also committed to an education both in Europe and overseas.
 Their missionary activities, both in the cities and in the countryside, were complemented by a strong commitment to education.
 This took the form of the opening of schools for young boys, first in Europe, but soon extended to both America and Asia.
 The foundation of Catholic missions, schools, and seminaries was another consequence of the Jesuit involvement in education.
 As the spaces and cultures where the Jesuits were presently varied considerably, their evangelizing methods diverged by location.
 However, the Society's engagement in trade, architecture, science, literature, languages, arts, music, and religious debate corresponded, in fact, to the common and foremost purpose of Christianization.

 By the middle of the 16th century, the Jesuits were present in West Africa, South America, Ethiopia, India, China, and Japan.
-In a period of history when the world had a largely illiterate population, the Portuguese Empire, was home to one of the first universities founded in Europe - the University of Coimbra, which currently is still one of the oldest universities.
+In a period of history when the world had a largely illiterate population, the Portuguese Empire, was home to one of the first universities founded in Europe – the University of Coimbra, which currently is still one of the oldest universities.
 Throughout the centuries of Portuguese rule, Brazilian students, mostly graduated in the Jesuit missions and seminaries, were allowed and even encouraged to enroll at higher education in mainland Portugal.
 By 1700, and reflecting a larger transformation of the Portuguese Empire, the Jesuits had decisively shifted their activity from the East Indies to Brazil.
 In the late 18th century, the Portuguese minister of the kingdom Marquis of Pombal attacked the power of the privileged nobility and the church and expelled the Jesuits from Portugal and its overseas possessions.
 Pombal seized the Jesuit schools and introduced educational reforms all over the empire.